-International outreach, worldwide collaboration, and exchange of information and education are the goals for the international program of the Foundation and Academy.
+International outreach, worldwide partnerships, and the exchange of information and education are important aims of the Academy and its Foundation.

 The vast inequalities of medical care worldwide, the portability of medical knowledge, and our duty as physicians are all reasons for humanitarian work, both domestically and abroad.